 Example:

 Velocity shows past output, while capacity shows available effort.
-Both help teams plan sprints effectively.
+Both help teams plan sprints effectively and provide a basis for estimating work in the next sprint.

 Here’s a deeper look at their key differences:

 Velocity is measured in story points, reflecting completed work.
 It captures complexity and effort rather than just time.
+Accurate story point estimations are critical for reliable velocity metrics, as inconsistencies in estimation can lead to misleading sprint planning and capacity forecasts.
 Capacity, on the other hand, is measured in hours or workdays.
 It represents the total time available, not the work accomplished.

 For example, a team with a capacity of 400 hours may complete only 30 story points.
 The work done depends on efficiency, not just available hours.

 Velocity helps predict future output based on historical data.
+By analyzing velocity trends, teams can forecast their performance in future sprints and estimate future performance, which aids in more accurate sprint planning and resource allocation.
 It evolves with team performance.
 Capacity only shows available effort in a sprint.
 It does not indicate how much work will actually be completed.

 A team may have 500 hours of capacity but deliver only 35 story points.
 Predictability relies on velocity, while availability depends on capacity.

 Velocity changes as teams gain experience and refine processes.
 A team working together for months will likely have a higher velocity than a newly formed team.
+However, changes in team composition, such as onboarding new team members, can impact velocity and estimation consistency, especially during the initial phases.
+Team dynamics, including collaboration and individual skills, also influence a team's ability to complete work efficiently.
+A low or fluctuating velocity can signal issues that need to be addressed in a retrospective.
 Capacity remains fixed unless team size or sprint duration changes.

 For example, two teams with the same capacity (400 hours) may have different velocities—one completing 40 story points, another only 25.
 Experience and engineering efficiency are the reasons behind this gap.